| Copyright | Copyright 2024 Ruifeng Xie |

 Second, Haddock strips leading whitespace from test lines in REPL-style examples.
 To ensure the

-behaviour of test examples is consistent with the way they are rendered, doctest-driver
+behaviour of test examples is consistent with the way they are rendered, doctest-driver also

 strips the leading whitespace.
 This means REPL-style examples are not suitable for multiline